-(a) Functional and presentation currency
+a) Functional and presentation currency

-for identification purposes only Items included in the financial statements are measured using the currency of the price and the economic environment in which the entity operates ('the functional currency').
+Items included in the financial statements are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
 The financial statements are presented in Euros, which is the Company's functional and presentation currency.

-(b) Transactions and balances
+b) Transactions and balances